Skip to content

-All parents want to support their children’s health, and one of the most important ways to do this is to start from the inside out – with their gut!
-Probiotics can be an easy addition to their daily routine to boost their gut health.
-This article will help you to find the best probiotic for your kid and suggest some easy ways to take- even for some of the fussy eaters!
+All parents want to support their children’s health, and one of the most important ways to do this is to start from the inside out – with their gut.
+Probiotics can be an easy addition to their daily routine to boost their gut health, which in turn impacts their digestion, immune health, skin health and mental wellbeing.
+This article will help you to find the best probiotics for your kid and suggest some easy ways to take them - even for the fussiest eaters!

-If your children are generally fit and healthy, you might wonder if kids need probiotics.
-Having read Part 2, ‘A child’s microbiome’, you can see that the balance of the gut microbiome is very important, and that the levels of friendly bacteria can be easily disrupted.
-In fact, the childhood years can be very challenging time for the microbiome.
-Factors such as school, stress, high-sugar low fibre diet, medications/antibiotics, and busy lifestyles can impact your child’s microbiome composition and reduce levels of friendly bacteria.
+If your children are generally fit and healthy, you might wonder if they need probiotics.
+Having read part 2, ‘Child Microbiome: Dr Kate's Guide’, you can see that the balance of the gut microbiome is very important and that the levels of friendly bacteria can be easily disrupted.
+In fact, the childhood years can be a very challenging time for the microbiome.
+Factors such as school, stress, high sugar & low fibre diet, medications/antibiotics, and busy lifestyles can impact your child’s microbiome composition and reduce levels of friendly bacteria.

 There are many potential benefits of using probiotics for children.
-The functions of the microbiome are covered in more detail in The Microbiome- all you need to know.
 Let’s take a brief look at some key microbial functions in relation to children:

-Health care professionals can find out more about the complex relationship between probiotics and the immune system in this article on the Professionals site: Probiotics for immunity.
+Healthcare professionals can find out more about the complex relationship between probiotics and the immune system in this article on our sister site, Probiotic Professionals: Probiotics for Immunity.

-Healthcare professionals can find out more about eczema and the latest probiotic research in the article Do probiotics help with eczema?
+Healthcare professionals can find out more about eczema and the latest probiotic research in the article Do probiotics help with eczema?, on Probiotic Professionals.

-It’s best to find children’s probiotics containing probiotic strains that have been specifically researched in infants, babies, and children.
-Although it’s typically reported that the microbiome settles at around three years of age, some research disputes this.
+It’s best to find children’s probiotics supplements containing probiotic strains that have been specifically researched in infants, babies and children.
+Although it’s typically reported that the microbiome settles at around 3 years of age, some research disputes this.
 One study showed that a child’s (aged 7-12) microbiome was still different to an adult’s8.
 In this study, the composition and the functional qualities of the microbiome differed.
 These differences could be due to the extra energy and growth required for the childhood years.

-The science: There are many reasons why a child may suffer with regularity issues, e.g. low fibre and/or high sugar diet, dehydration, medications, and stress/anxiety.
+The science: There are many reasons why a child may suffer with regularity issues, such as a low fibre and/or high sugar diet, dehydration, medications, and stress/anxiety.
 The NHS states 3 or less bowel movements a week may mean your child has constipation9.
-Laxatives are usually the go-to option but can cause dependency if used long term.
-A probiotic may be able to encourage regular bowel movements in numerous ways, including the production of SCFA’s which stimulate peristalsis, without risk of dependency.
-If after a few days your child has still not had a bowel movement, or often suffers with regularity issues, then always consult with your child’s doctor.
+Laxatives are usually the go-to option but can cause dependency if used long-term.
+A probiotic may be able to encourage regular bowel movements naturally in numerous ways, including the production of short-chain fatty acids (SCFAs) which stimulate peristalsis, without risk of dependency.
+If after a few days your child has still not had a bowel movement or often suffers with regularity issues, then always consult with your child’s doctor.

-Probiotic: One of the most researched strains for constipation is Bifidobacterium lactis BB-12®.
+Probiotic: One of the most researched probiotic strains for constipation is Bifidobacterium lactis BB-12®.
 The strain has also been researched in children10.
-B. lactis BB-12® was used in one of the largest clinical trials in ever conducted in probiotic research.
+B. lactis BB-12® was used in one of the largest clinical trials ever conducted in probiotic research.
 In this gold standard trial, individuals who took B. lactis BB-12® had significantly more bowel movements per week11.
 It’s also been shown in other trials to harmonise bowel movements and not cause loose stools12.
-The benefit of probiotic supplementation for constipation is that probiotics typically are not associated with dependency unlike many medications.

-Healthcare professionals can find more information by reading this article in the Professionals site best probiotics for constipation and by reading this strain’s entry in the Probiotics Database Bifidobacterium lactis BB-12®
+Healthcare professionals can find more information by reading Best Probiotics for Constipation, or by reading this strain’s entry in the Probiotics Database Bifidobacterium lactis BB-12®, both on Probiotic Professionals.

-The science: Antibiotics do not always recognise between good and bad bacteria, as such they can wipe out lots of friendly bacteria causing a microbial imbalance13.
-When this happens side effects like thrush, diarrhoea, constipation and low energy may occur.
+The science: Antibiotics do not always differentiate between good and bad bacteria, and as such, they can wipe out lots of friendly bacteria as well as bad bacteria.
+This can lead to a microbial imbalance13.
+When this happens, side effects like thrush, diarrhoea, constipation and low energy may occur.
 Taking a probiotic helps to support the microbiome during antibiotic treatment.

 Probiotics: If your child needs to take antibiotics and is already taking a daily probiotic, you may wish to continue with this, just leaving at least a two-hour gap between the antibiotic and probiotic.
 If children are not already taking a probiotic supplement, or if it’s more convenient, then alongside the medication you could give them a specific probiotic designed to be taken with antibiotics.
-There is a unique combination of extensively researched probiotic strains, Lactobacillus acidophilus Rosell 52 and Lactobacillus rhamnosus Rosell 11, which won’t be affected by the action of the medicine and therefore can be taken with breakfast daily, regardless of when the medicine is being taken, making them a very convenient option.
-Lactobacillus acidophilus Rosell 52 and Lactobacillus rhamnosus Rosell 11 have been shown to reduce antibiotic associated diarrhoea when taken alongside a broad spectrum antibiotic14.
+There is a unique combination of extensively researched probiotic strains, Lactobacillus acidophilus Rosell 52 and Lactobacillus rhamnosus Rosell 11, which won’t be affected by the action of the medicine.
+They can therefore be taken with breakfast daily, regardless of when antibiotics are taken, making them a very convenient option.
+Lactobacillus acidophilus Rosell 52 and Lactobacillus rhamnosus Rosell 11 have been shown to reduce antibiotic-associated diarrhoea when taken alongside a broad spectrum antibiotic14.

 For more information on this topic, you can read Probiotics with Antibiotics

 The science: As previously mentioned, the immune system and microbiome go hand in hand.
-They are in constant communication with one another, with our microbes modulating immune responses and encouraging speedy responses15.
+They are in constant communication with one another, with our microbes encouraging speedy immune responses15.
 The immune system is heavily challenged in school environments so needs all the support it can get!

-Probiotics: A combination of three probiotic strains has been shown to reduce the risk of childhood illnesses as well as reduce the time taken off school16.
-L. acidophilus Rosell 52, Bifidobacterium infantis Rosell 33 and Bifidobacterium bifidum Rosell 71 were the three strains used in this gold standard study of 135 children.
-These strains are good probiotics for children.
+Probiotics: A combination of three probiotic strains have been shown to reduce the risk of childhood illnesses as well as the time taken off school16.
+L. acidophilus Rosell 52, Bifidobacterium infantis Rosell 33 and Bifidobacterium bifidum Rosell 71 were the three strains used in this gold-standard study of 135 children.
+These strains are great options for kids.

-Health care professionals can find more information on the research of these three strains here, in the Professionals area: Research on three Rosell Probiotic strains
+Healthcare professionals can find more information on the research of these three strains here, on Probiotic Professionals: Research on three Rosell probiotic strains.

 The science: It’s estimated 1 in 11 children suffer with asthma17.
 Asthmatics often have imbalanced immune responses exhibiting a more inflammatory profile.
 There is some preliminary evidence showing differences in the airway microbiome between healthy children and asthmatics18.
 These differences may even be a reason why asthmatics are more vulnerable to viral infections18.
-Some probiotics have been researched in asthmatics and shown beneficial effects but the gut-lung axis is just starting to be explored!
+Some probiotics have been researched in asthmatics and shown to have beneficial effects, but the gut-lung axis is only just starting to be explored.

-Probiotics: In addition to their benefits for immune health (see previous section), L. acidophilus Rosell 52, B. infantis Rosell 33 and B. bifidum Rosell 71 were shown in a clinical trial with 78 children to reduce wheezing like symptoms.
-Symptoms were reduced after three 3 months and disappeared after six months, this was maintained to nine months19.
+Probiotics: In addition to their benefits for immune health (see previous section), L. acidophilus Rosell 52, B. infantis Rosell 33 and B. bifidum Rosell 71 were shown in a clinical trial with 78 children to reduce wheezing-like symptoms.
+Symptoms were reduced after 3 months and disappeared after 6 months.
+This was maintained to 9 months19.
 Lactobacillus reuteri Protectis® has also been shown to significantly reduce bronchial airway inflammation in 43 asthmatic children20.
-There is also some evidence for Bifidobacterium breve M-16V® to reduce the frequency of wheezing and noisy breathing in infants21.
-You can find more information here: Probiotic potential for Asthma
+There is also evidence for Bifidobacterium breve M-16V® in reducing the frequency of wheezing and noisy breathing in infants21.
+You can find more information here: Probiotic Potential for Asthma.

-The science: kids with autism have a different microbial composition to non-autistic kids, with higher levels of some harmful bacteria and reduced Bifidobacteria (Find out more about Bifidobacteria in our glossary)26.
-They also have lower levels of short chain fatty acids (SCFA’s) which are produced when gut bacteria ferment fibres, especially prebiotics.
-SCFA’s are essential for gut and all-round health.
+The science: Kids with autism have a different microbial composition to non-autistic kids.
+They have higher levels of some harmful bacteria, and reduced Bifidobacteria, which is usually naturally present in a healthy child's gut26.
+They also have lower levels of short-chain fatty acids (SCFAs) which are produced when gut bacteria ferment fibres, especially prebiotics.
+SCFAs are essential for gut and all-round health.
 Gut issues such as constipation, diarrhoea and abdominal pain are very common in autistic children and can cause additional distress.

-Now we’ve gone through the potential benefits and looked at some of the best probiotics for children, let’s look at some easy ways you could give prebiotics and probiotics to your kids.
+Now we’ve gone through the potential benefits and looked at some of the best probiotics for children, let’s look at some easy ways you could incorporate prebiotics and probiotics into your kids' diets.

 We know this can be a challenge, especially for some fussier kids.
-But fear not, there’s lots of ways kids can take their probiotic supplement– read our inspirational article for more ideas: How to get kids to take probiotics!
+But fear not, there are lots of ways kids can take their probiotic supplement– read our fun article for some inspiration: How to Get Kids to Take Probiotics.
 Just remember - if you’re adding a probiotic to any type of food or drink, make sure it’s not too hot or acidic or you’ll risk killing those friendly little microbes.

-It’s worth nothing that there are dairy-free probiotics.
-If your kids have dairy allergies or if you want vegan products, have a look on the packaging or reach out to the brand to ask.
+It’s worth noting that there are dairy-free probiotics.
+If your kids have dairy allergies or you'd like vegan products, have a look at the packaging or reach out to the brand to ask.

 This article has hopefully given you lots of advice on choosing the best probiotic for your child.
-It can be a minefield but aim for a probiotic supplement that has been researched in kids and supports your child’s health complaint or circumstances.
+It can be tough but aim for a probiotic supplement that has been researched in kids and supports your child’s health needs.